sassdawe/no-admin-powershell/For-Security-People.md

 Howdy 👋

-If you are reading this, I assume might have/had some conserns related to the uncontrolled usage of PowerShell in your environment.
+If you are reading this, I assume you might have/had some conserns related to the uncontrolled usage of PowerShell in your environment.

 Especially because threat actors have been using PowerShell to deliver their attacks.